Private members-only forum

 I keep getting calls from a company called "Premier Asset Recovery" about an old credit card debt from 2013.
 They're claiming I owe $4,200 and threatening to sue me.

 I honestly don't even remember this debt - it's been over 12 years.
-They call at least twice a day, sometimes at 7am.
+They call at least twice a day believe it or not, sometimes at 7am.
 Last week they called my elderly mother trying to reach me.

 Is this legal?
 The debt is so old I don't even have any records of it.
 What are my rights here?